-Some groups and themes that I participate or have participated are:
+Some groups and themes that I founded or participate/have participated are:

-- Turing Interest Group on Data science for sports, activity, and well-being (founding member)
+Turing Interest Group on Data Science for Sports, Activity, and Well-being (founding member, organizer; 2017-2022)

-- Karimalis E, Kosmidis I and Peters G W (2017).
+Karimalis E, Kosmidis I, Peters G W (2017).
 Multi yield curve stress-testing framework incorporating temporal and cross tenor structural dependencies

 SSRN Bank of England Staff Working Paper Series Methods Applications

 Kosmidis I (2010).
 On iterative adjustment of responses for the reduction of bias in binary regression models.